veit/python-basics-tutorial/docs/functions/decorators.rst

 #. the use of an ``@`` followed by the decorator just before the wrapped
    function is defined.

-The decorator function should take a function as a parameter and return a function, as follows:
+The decorator function should take a function as a :term:`parameter` and return a function, as follows:

 .. code-block:: pycon
    :linenos: